 Shanhaijing (Classic of Mountains and Seas) records many ancient groups of people in Neolithic China.
 The five biggest were: Zhuan Xu, Di Jun, Huang Di, Yan Di and Shao Hao.
-These were not only the names of individuals, but also the names of tribes who regarded them as common ancestors.
+These were not only the names of groups of people, but also the names of individuals, who were regarded by many groups as common male ancestors.
 These groups used to live in the Pamirs Plateau, later spread to other places of China and built their unique ancient cultures during the Neolithic Age.